-12.10.2 Angel Pin
+12.10.2 - Angel Pin

-In Central Division this is given to non patrollers for support of a significant other ski patroller.
-In Central Division the Division Awards Supervisor gives permission for
+In Central Division this is given to non-patrollers for support of a significant other ski patroller.
+Central Division Patrol Reps may award an Angel Pin to spouses of patrollers who have given great service to the patrol and the NSP.

-Patrol Reps to award this to spouses of patrollers who have given great service to the patrol and the NSP
+Section 12.11 Awards Advisor Job Descriptions

-Various Awards Advisor Job Descriptions (see also the Central Division Policies and Procedures)
+(see Central Division Policies and Procedures)